Massachusetts OUI Legal Information

 such persons own the vehicle they are driving, it may be forfeited to

-the State District Attorney, which will bring civil action for forfeiture.
+the State District Attorney, which will bring a civil action for forfeiture.

 Cancellation of Registration